-Financial statements, including related notes, are a structured representation of historical financial information intended to communicate an entity's economic resources and obligations at a point in time or the changes therein for a period of time in accordance with a financial reporting framework.1 All financial statements are prepared in accordance with a financial reporting framework.
-The term financial reporting framework is defined as "a set of criteria used to determine measurement, recognition, presentation, and disclosure of all material items appearing in the financial statements."2 Examples of financial reporting frameworks are accounting principles generally accepted in the United States of America (GAAP), International Financial Reporting Standards, and other comprehensive bases of accounting (OCBOA).
-The cash-basis (including modifications of the cash-basis having substantial support) and the tax-basis are two examples of OCBOA frameworks.3
+Financial statements, including related notes, are a structured representation of historical financial information intended to communicate an entity's economic resources and obligations at a point in time or the changes therein for a period of time in accordance with a financial reporting framework.
+All financial statements are prepared in accordance with a financial reporting framework.
+The term financial reporting framework is defined as "a set of criteria used to determine measurement, recognition, presentation, and disclosure of all material items appearing in the financial statements."
+Examples of financial reporting frameworks are accounting principles generally accepted in the United States of America (GAAP), International Financial Reporting Standards promulgated by the International Accounting Standards Board, and special purpose frameworks such as the cash-, tax, regulatory-, contractual-, and other bases that use a definitive set of logical, reasonable criteria that is applied to all material items appearing in the financial statements.
+The cash-, tax-, regulatory-, and other-basis of accounting are commonly referred to as other comprehensive bases of accounting.